typeless-js/typeless/docs/api/Epic.md

 ---

 # Epic
-Epics are used for handling asynchronous side effects using RxJS.
+Epics are used for handling asynchronous side effects using RxJS or Promise.

 ## Methods
 ### `attach(epic)`